mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter3.md

 #### Troubleshooting the Storage Emulator

-You may have problems startng the storage emulator, and will receive a non-descript error like so:
+You may have problems starting the storage emulator, and will receive a non-descript error like so:

 ![image](images/chapter3/emulator-error.png)